 - Tripwire Interactive – Rising Storm 2: Vietnam was announced at last year's show, and it's been fairly quiet ever since.
 It's supposedly coming out in 2016, so maybe it will detail some more of the game and give us a better release window.

-Well, that’s all of the presenters listed on the PC Gaming Show’s website.
-Of course there will be some surprises in there, but that list above should cover just about anything we should expect to see.
-One can’t help but also notice that it is a rather large list, coming in at 21 names, which only leaves about four minutes per presenter in the 90 minute show.
-Though, like I mentioned above, some may be listed solely because they are the publisher so some of the names could be combined with developers to shorten it some.
+Well, that's all of the presenters listed on the PC Gaming Show's website.
+Of course, there will be some surprises in there, but the list above should cover just about anything we should expect to see.
+One can't help but also notice that it is a rather large list, coming in at 21 names, which only leaves about four minutes per presenter in the 90-minute show.
+Though, as I mentioned above, some may be listed solely because they are the publisher so some of the names could be combined with developers to shorten it some.
 Still, seems like a lot to go through.